Yes, travel envy is a thing! And t gets hold of us no matter how often we travel. In this post, some simple steps to overcome it from home.

 People use social media to portray a specific image of themselves: sometimes it is intentional, sometimes it is subconscious and most of the times is way glossier than reality.
 If you feel like that image is getting to you: ignore it!
 Unplug, meet your friends in person, talk to them on the phone and connect with their real self, not their mask.

 Plan your next holiday

-Do you get travel envy? and how do you deal with it?
+Do you get travel envy?
+What are your triggers (mine is facebook!) and how do you deal with it?
 I’d love to hear your tricks!